MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 Currently we don't support context passing in the bot, so you will not be able to launch the bot or trigger a specific topic based on a link or action on the web page.
 Some inofficial workarounds you may want to consider: deploy the Bot on a custom page, and launch that page as an iframe or pop-up from the parent web page, when the link or action is launched.
 For triggering specific topics you could have multiple bots, and have the Topic content added as part of the Greeting, which always appears when starting a conversation.
 The downside is that it will be cumbersome to maintain multiple bots for different sets of links/actions.

+### What’s a variable and how do I use it?

+Variables store customer responses to Bot questions.
+Variables can further be used in expressions evaluating a customer response or passed to a Flow.
+Variables can also be used to confirm a customer response.

 ## Flow integration